ruk·si

 Color Palettes

-Color palette or scheme is a set of color/hues.
-You rarely find websites that use only one color, and this is because using a well-planned set of colors make it easier to get sites to look professional.
+Color palette or scheme is a set of colors/hues.
+You rarely find designs that use only one color, and this is because using a well-planned set of colors make designs to look more professional.

 • Singular: